Launching August 1, 2026

 The APX Athlete Assessment

-A baseline plus Week 6 and Week 12 re-checks.
+Scored at the Start, Week 3, and Week 6.
 The change is measured, not just felt.

 Built by Two Equal Partners